Have Sugar In Your Gas Tank? Here’s What to Do

 Rinse the Tank

-Use a hose to rinse the inside of the fuel tank.
-This will remove all the sugar granules in the fuel tank since sugar will dissolve in water.
+You’ll need to use a pressure washer (think car wash) to get the sugar out of the tank, because it will be settled in places where the gas won’t wash it out.
+This could take some time.
+If done correctly, this will remove all the sugar granules in the fuel tank since sugar will dissolve in water.
 Dry the fuel tank afterward with the towel.

-The fuel hose might also be filled with sugar.
-To clean this out, just use a hose to rinse the tube.
-Don’t be afraid to use a lot of water to ensure no sugar remains.
-Then, pour 99% isopropyl alcohol to rinse the tube.
+To clean this out, just use a hose to flush out any lines suspected of having sugar in them.
+Don’t be afraid to use a lot of water, then flush with denatured alcohol (you can buy this at places that sell paint).
 Any water in the tube will mix with the alcohol and cause it to evaporate quickly.

 Replacing the fuel filter on some vehicles isn’t possible because their fuel filters are integrated with the fuel pump assembly.
 When this is the case, you’ll need to replace the entire fuel pump assembly.
 Some manufacturers recommend replacing the entire fuel pump assembly whenever the tank is contaminated.